-Housing is affordable when housing of a minimum standard can be obtained and retained leaving sufficient income to meet essential non-housing expenditure, as mentioned above.9
+Housing is affordable when housing of an acceptable standard can be obtained and retained leaving sufficient income for the household to meet essential non-housing expenditure or in other words to maintain a minimum income standard, as mentioned above.9

 Even if social housing (public & non-profit) does not or cannot generate profit for its owners, it nonetheless needs to generate sufficient income from residents and other sources to be able to cover adequately much or all the costs of operations, repayment of capital costs for construction, costs for land and any subsequent modernisation.
 That means that social housing might not be affordable to certain low-income households.
-In many countries is the social housing stock very small and doesn't cover the needs of low and low to medium income households, which is why it is necessary to study affordability in public and private rental housing that is not social housing.
+In many countries is the social housing stock very small and doesn't cover the needs of low and low to medium income